Table of Contents

-A test plan is detailed test documentation that outlines the test strategy, test cases, testing objectives, test data, test schedule, test deliverables, and resources (budget, software/hardware, human resources) required for a project.
+A test plan is a detailed test documentation that outlines the test strategy, test cases, testing objectives, test data, test schedule, test deliverables, and resources (budget, software/hardware, human resources) required for a project.
 It is a guide for the testing process to ensure that all aspects of the system or application are properly evaluated.

 When it comes to web application testing, the complexity increases.
 A robust test plan becomes even more crucial to ensure the application’s functionality, usability, and security across different platforms, browsers, and devices.
 For a comprehensive understanding of how to effectively carry out this process, you can refer to our guide on web application testing.